 11.21.18.6.5 Basic reporting phase(#282)

-For a sensing responder which is a sensing receiver, the reporting phase shall be present in a TB sensing measurement instance if the Sensing Measurement Report subfield within the Sensing Measurement Setup Request frame is set to 1(#199, #92, #625).
+For a sensing responder which is a sensing receiver, the reporting phase shall be present in a TB sensing measurement instance if the Sensing Measurement Report (#754)Requested subfield within the Sensing Measurement Setup Request frame is set to 1(#199, #92, #625).
 In this case, sensing measurement results obtained in a TB sensing measurement instance shall be reported during the reporting phase and the transmission of Sensing Measurement Report frame shall be conveyed to the STA by the MLME primitive MLMESENSTBREPORTRQ. request(#92, #195, #625).
 The sensing measurement reporting may be either immediate or delayed(#92, #195, #625).

 TGbf editor: Please modify the subclause 9.4.2.317 (Sensing Measurement Parameters element) as follows: